CTALNH/Word-Game/README.md

+Using the REACT template created a word game which is takes translated words from eng.txt and jap.txt and randomly makes a multiple choice guessing game.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.